AndreBaltazar8/ablac/docs/reliability-roadmap.md

 sharing contract sound; general mutable-place refinement is a later rung.
-Stable nullable locals and parameters now refine on proven `== null`/`!= null` branch polarity, including negation and logically guaranteed short-circuit paths, across the semantic analyzer, typed IR, compile-time evaluator, LLVM, and generated C.
+Stable nullable locals and parameters now refine on proven `== null`/`!= null` branch polarity, including negation and logically guaranteed short-circuit paths, across the semantic analyzer, typed IR, compile-time evaluator, and LLVM.
 The refinement cannot escape its branch and is not granted to mutable locals or receiver fields.
 The trusted native memory wrappers use idempotent inherent destructors, so explicit